AlexsLemonade/scpca-downstream-analyses/optional-goi-analysis/README.md

 If the provided genes of interest list contains another identifier type (e.g., gene symbol, Entrez id) that does not match the gene names present in the `SingleCellExperiment` objects, then mapping must be performed.
 The `perform_mapping` flag is used to indicate whether or not gene mapping will be performed and by default is set to `TRUE`.

-To run the gene mapping step, you can run the below command while using the `--config` flag to tailor the genes of interest mapping parameters mentioned in the [gene mapping parameters section above](#gene-mapping-parameters):
+To run the workflow with the gene mapping step, you will only need to provide the required parameters mentioned in the [project-specific parameters section](#project-specific-parameters).

 ```
 snakemake --snakefile goi.snakefile \